Flexera logo

 CoCo is a coding agent for data engineers, developers and anyone creating pipelines, applications or AI workflows on Snowflake.

-At the summit, CoCo expanded to every major environment where modern data teams work:
+At the Summit, CoCo expanded to every major environment where modern data teams work:

-• CoCo Desktop — now generally available; a standalone native application for working with CoCo outside the Snowflake web interface
+• CoCo Desktop: Now generally available; a standalone native application for working with CoCo outside the Snowflake web interface

-• VS Code extension — now generally available
+• VS Code extension: Now generally available

-• Microsoft Excel extension — now generally available
+• Microsoft Excel extension: Now generally available

-• CoCo in Claude Code — now generally available
+• CoCo in Claude Code: Now generally available

-• Cloud Agents — run tasks in the background so you don’t have to wait for a long process to finish
+• Cloud Agents: Run tasks in the background so you don’t have to wait for a long process to finish

 Kleinerman also shared a specific claim about migration speed: a data migration that previously took six months can now be done in six days, with CoCo handling workload assessment, code conversion, validation and deployment in a single coordinated workflow.